Civlac/SRWLED-Wiki/UDP-Sound-Sync.md

 This does not sync the actual animations, but rather just the transmission of summary audio sampling information.

 You’ll need to cycle the power on everything once you’ve saved the settings.

+UDP Sound sync brought to you by @spedione on Discord.